Mr-Craig/AsyncTickPhysics/README.md

 - Override the Async Tick event
 - Use the ATP_* functions provided to manipulate the component

-You can only use this plugin in a c++ plugin, if you need to convert your project, create a new c++ class (Tools > Add new C++ class) and then Right Click your .uproject file and select Generate Visual studio project files.
+You can only use this plugin in a c++ project, if you need to convert your project: create a new c++ class (Tools > Add new C++ class), Right Click your .uproject file and select Generate Visual studio project files.
+You should now be able to use the plugin :)

 ### Example
 ![Image](https://i.imgur.com/UjC4Yyl.png)